Gavin Sheets Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.56 team ERA ranks 20th across all league pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA across all league pitching staffs (4.55).

-- The right-hander last pitched on Sunday, Sept.
-17 against the Chicago Cubs, when he went four innings, allowing three earned runs while giving up five hits.
+- The righty last pitched on Friday against the New York Yankees, when he threw 4 1/3 innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.